-> - It’s not unusual to find people from various ethnic backgrounds in Canada living within the same neighborhoods and practice their culture — they have nearby temples or churches, have shops that sell goods from their countries, and restaurants that serve specialty dishes.
+- It’s not unusual to find people from various ethnic backgrounds in Canada living within the same neighborhoods and practicing their culture — they have nearby temples or churches, shops that sell goods from their countries, and restaurants that serve specialty dishes.

-> - Motorists are likewise patient to wait for pedestrians to cross on crosswalks without traffic signals.
+- Motorists are likewise patient to wait for pedestrians to cross on crosswalks without traffic signals.

 - Passengers show appreciation and gratitude towards bus drivers by greeting them upon boarding and thanking them on their way out.

 - Customers also show courtesy towards shopkeepers on how they communicate.
 Instead of “I want this” as you point on your order, they say “can I get one of your special pancakes and maple syrup on the side please”.

 - Sadly, not everyone is kind and polite.
 There are also people who mistreat others in a racist and condescending manner towards newcomers.
 So don’t assume that everyone acts in kindness.

 - In most cases, you need a car to get through the grind of daily life.
 That includes sending a child to school, buying groceries, or going to work.
 That’s because of the long distance between homes and schools, supermarkets and workplaces, especially in smaller towns and suburbs.

 - Neighborhoods have large supermarkets where groceries and provisions can be purchased.
 If you live further away, say at least a 15-minute drive, a weekly trip is more practical and worthwhile.